dk307/HSPI_AirVisualNode/README.md

 --------
 This plugin displays integrates AirVisual Node with Homeseer.

-It reads smb share of device every 10 seconds to pick up values.
+It reads smb share of device periodically to pick up values.

 Compatibility
 ------------